 4. Make the connection

 While it’s true that you can use the Sidecar feature by either wirelessly connecting your devices or via a wired connection, there are still two caveats worth remembering.
-For wireless connections, it’s important to remember that you can only use your iPad wirelessly up to 10 meters away from your Mac and, according to Apple’s white paper, both devices need to have “Bluetooth, Wi-Fi, and Handoff turned on.”
+For wireless connections, it’s important to remember that you can only use your iPad wirelessly up to 10 meters away from your Mac.
+Also, according to Apple’s white paper, both devices need to have Bluetooth, Wi-Fi, and Handoff turned on.

-5. Start sidecarring!
+5. Start Sidecar-ing!

-However, in a press release dated Monday, October 7, Apple went on to say that for those planning on using “an iPad display for tablet input to draw, sketch or write with Apple Pencil” it would need to be done so via “any Apple or third-party Mac app that supports stylus input.”
+However, in a press release dated October 7, 2019, Apple went on to say that for those planning on using “an iPad display for tablet input to draw, sketch or write with Apple Pencil,” it would need to be done so via “any Apple or third-party Mac app that supports stylus input.”
 It’s also worth mentioning that Mac apps that already offer support for drawing tablets can also run Sidecar.

 There are some apps that are already listed as compatible with Sidecar, including Adobe Illustrator, Affinity Photo, Cinema 4D, Maya, and ZBrush.
 They are all showcased on Apple’s main webpage for Catalina.